 Staying Safe Outside

-If you were evacuated, you’re probably eager to rush home to check on the condition of your property.
+If you were evacuated, you’re probably eager to rush home to check on your property’s condition.
 If you were sheltering in place, you’re probably itching to get outside.
 Either way, don’t give into the temptation until you’ve checked your local news, weather channels and emergency broadcasts to be certain it’s safe.
 Sometimes wind, rain and flooding continue after the storm has passed.

 Even after you’ve been given the all-clear and it appears safe enough to head outside, you need to take safety precautions.
 Whether you’re on foot or in your car, keep your eyes out for:

 Flood Waters.
 Even just six inches of moving water can knock you down, and 12 inches can float your vehicle.
 In addition, water can obscure debris or a dangerous sink hole.
-And if the water has been charged by fallen or underground power lines, you could be electrocuted.
+And if fallen or underground power lines charge the water, you could be electrocuted.

 Downed Power Lines.
 If you see any dangling power lines or downed electrical poles, report them to your local power company and keep your distance.